Paris–Roubaix: 1949

-1981 – The wrong race
+1981

 In 1981 Bernard Hinault said after winning the race:

 The only other times he rode it were in 1980, when he finished fourth, and in 1982, as the defending champion.
 When he was criticised, he said: "I don't go into offices and tell people to work harder, yet people ask me to be the strongest on the cobbles."
 Hinault fell seven times in that race, including 13 km from the finish when a small black dog called Gruson ran out in a bend and ran under his wheel.
 Hinault had been clear with Roger De Vlaeminck, Hennie Kuiper and Marc Demeyer.
 The incident made Hinault angry and he raced back to the others and won in Roubaix.

 He was not the first star to refuse.
 Jacques Anquetil called it a lottery after puncturing 13 km from the end in 1958 and never took it seriously again.

 In 2002 only two of the top 20 riders in the UCI table – Jens Voigt and Erik Zabel – were on the start line.
 The following year only Zabel was there.
 In 2004 he had stayed at home as well.
 Philippe Brunel wrote in L'Équipe:

 We won't go as far as say that the five-time winner of the Tour [Hinault] – who every year gives the winner his celebration cobble stone on behalf of the organisers — has contributed to the impoverishment [paupérisation] of the queen of classics, which would offend him, but his words have contributed to the snub, or the indifference, of those who stay away.
 The fact isn't new but the phenomenon is getting worse and is concerning.
 The peloton of stayaways has grown to the point where Paris–Roubaix is now only for a tight group of specialists... especially the Belgians, capable of maintaining high speed on the cobbles.